rticommunity/connextauto-bus/res/qos/data/README.md

-# res/qos/flows/
+# res/qos/data/

 ## Purpose

-Flow Qos Profiles Library.
+Data Flow Qos Profiles Library.

 Top-level Qos Profiles that specify the primary patterns of data flow in a system architecture.